What Can I Sue for in a Car Accident Lawsuit?

 Skid marks may show the exact vehicle’s position at the time of the accident.
 Pictures of the damage sustained by your car can reveal where it was struck.
 An accident lawyer can review the photo evidence to determine who caused the accident.

-If you choose to hire a lawyer for your case, you might want to know how much a car accident lawyer costs.
-Illinois car accident lawyers usually take cases on a contingency fee agreement.
+Hiring an experienced attorney is critical to the success of your claim – especially if you have to go to court.
+If you choose to hire a lawyer for your case, you should do so as soon as possible.
+In Illinois, you only have a short amount of time to take legal action.
+How much a car accident lawyer costs is a common concern among accident victims, but Illinois car accident lawyers usually take cases on a contingency fee agreement.
 This attorney-client fee agreement means the lawyer earns legal fees only if you receive a settlement or court-awarded damages.
 You do not pay anything if you lose the case.

 Chicago personal injury and workers’ compensation attorney Howard Ankin has a passion for justice and a relentless commitment to defending injured victims throughout the Chicagoland area.
 With decades of experience achieving justice on behalf of the people of Chicago, Howard has earned a reputation as a proven leader in and out of the courtroom.
 Respected by peers and clients alike, Howard’s multifaceted approach to the law and empathetic nature have secured him a spot as an influential figure in the Illinois legal system.